efigence/redmine_override_my_issues/README.md

 This plugin overrides My Page, to shows user only issues from open projects.
 This plugin is dependent from this changes: http://www.redmine.org/issues/20134

+# Requirements

+Developed and tested on Redmine 3.0.0.

 ## Install
   1. Make sure that you Redmine version include this changes: http://www.redmine.org/issues/20134
   2. Go to your Redmine installation's plugins/ directory.